27 Best Places To Visit In Lesotho

 Butha Buthe

-The district of Butha Buthe is the capital and the main camptown of Lesotho.
-It borders the Free State Province of South Africa in the southeast and the Leribe District in the south.
-It’s also home to the Lesotho National Park and the Butha Buthe Cultural Centre.
+Butha Buthe, the capital and main camptown of Lesotho, borders South Africa’s Free State Province and Leribe District.
+It is home to Lesotho National Park and the Butha Buthe Cultural Centre.

 Mount Qiloane

-The mountain is home to a variety of natural attractions, including art galleries, theme parks, hiking trails, and lakes.
-You can also enjoy horse riding, fishing, and boating.
-The mountain also hosts historical sites, monuments, and scenic roads.
-The mountain is also home to a variety of animals and plants.
+The mountain offers various natural attractions like art galleries, theme parks, hiking trails, and lakes.
+Activities include horse riding, fishing, and boating.
+Additionally, it hosts historical sites, monuments, scenic roads, and diverse flora and fauna.

 Sehlabathebe National Park